FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - Flower Sweet -
 - Star Sweet -
 - Ribbon Sweet -
+#### Battle Items
+- X Attack -
+- X Defense -
+- X Sp.
+Atk -
+- X Sp.
+Def -
+- X Speed -
+- X Accuracy -
+- X Dire Hit -
+- Guard Spec. -
+##### Medicine
+###### Healing
+- Potion (P$200/2sp 5c) - The common healing potion for Pokemon; heals them 2hp
+- Super Potion (P$700/8sp 8cp) - A stronger healing potion for Pokemon ; heals them 5hp
+- Hyper Potion (P$1,500/1gp 8s 8cp) - A very strong healing potion for Pokemon; heals them 20hp
+- Max Potion (P$2,500/3gp 1sp 3cp) - A potent healing potion for Pokemon; heals them to full HP.
+- Full Restore (P$3,000/3gp 7sp 5cp) - A powerfully effective healing potion that also heals conditions for Pokemon; heals them to full HP and of their Status Conditions.
+- Fresh Water (P$200/2sp 5cp) - Fresh water that's collected from Mt.
+Silver from the Kanto Region; heals them 3hp
+- Soda Pop (P$300/3sp 7cp) - A bubbly soda with a special design that uses a marble inside to stop the drink from spilling at odd angles; heals them 5 hp
+- Lemonade (P$400/5sp) - A sweet and refreshing drink that tastes like Lemonade; heals them 7 hp.
+- Moomoo Milk (P$600/7sp 5cp) - Highly nutritious milk; heals them for 10hp.
+- Rage Candy Bar (P$2,000/2gp 5sp) - A Jhoto local speciality from Mahogany Town; heals them 2 hp, heal them of all status conditions, and can be used to draw a certain Pokemon out for battle.
+- Sweet Heart (P$3,000/3gp 7sp 5cp) - A large piece of chocolate shaped like a heart; heals them 2 hp.
+- Max Honey (P$4,000/5gp) - A special type of food only produced by a Dynamax Vespiqueen; revives a fainted Pokemon, then heals them back to full hp.

+###### Status Healing
+- Antidote (P$200/2sp 5cp) -
+- Awakening (P$200/2sp 5cp) -
+- Burn Heal (P$200/2sp 5cp) -
+- Full Heal (P$400/5sp) -
+- Ice Heal (P$200/2sp 5cp) -
+- Paralyze Heal (P$200/2sp 5cp) -
+- Poke Flute (P$8,000/1plt) -
+- Lava Cookie (P$350/4sp 5cp) -
+- Old Gateau (P$1000/1gp 2sp 5cp) -
+- Casteliacone (P$100/1sp 3cp) -
+- Lumiose Galette (P$100/1sp 3cp) -
+- Shalour Sable (P$100/1sp 3cp) -
+- Big Malasada (P$350/4sp 5cp) -
+- Pewter Crunchies (P$500/6sp 3cp) -
+###### Revival Items
+- Revive (P$2000/2gp 5sp) -
+- Max Revive (P$5,000/6gp 2sp 5cp) -
+- Sacred Ash (Unpurchasable) -
+###### Vitamins and Feathers
+- HP Up -
+- Protein -
+- Iron -
+- Calcium -
+- Zinc -
+- Carbos -
+- Health Feather -
+- Muscle Feather -
+- Resist Feather -
+- Genius Feather -
+- Clever Feather -
+- Swift Feather -
+- Pretty Feather -
+###### Herbal Medicine
+- Heal Powder (P$300/3sp 8cp) - A hand-made edible medicine with a special recipe that heals a Pokemon of all of their Status Conditions, but makes them not like you because of it; makes Pokemon Disobedient for 15 Rounds.
+- Energy Powder (P$500/6sp 3cp) - A hand-made edible medicine with a special recipe that heals a Pokemon, but makes them not like you because of it; heals them for 6hp, and makes Pokemon Disobedient for 10 Rounds.
+- Energy Root (P$1,200/1gp 5sp) - A stronger hand-made edible medicine with a special recipe that heals a Pokemon, but makes them not like you because of it; heals them for 12 hp, and makes Pokemon Disobedient for 20 Rounds.
+- Revival Herb (P$2,800/3gp 5sp) - A special, powerful herm that revives a Pokemon and fully heals them, but its strong taste isn't enjoyable to any Pokemon despite its effects; revives and fully heals a Pokmemon, then makes them Disobedient for 25 Rounds.
+- Remedy (Hisui) (P$225/2sp 9cp) - A hand-made edible medicine that even an untrained apothecary can make, it heals quite well, but also makes your Pokemon not like you for it; heals 6 hp, and Pokemon become Disobedient for 10 Rounds of Combat.
+- Fine Remedy (Hisui) (P$525/6sp 4cp) - A hand-made edible medicine that even an untrained apothecary can make, it heals quite a bit more than its weaker counterpart, but also makes your Pokemon not like you more for it; heals 6 hp, and Pokemon become Disobedient for 15 Rounds of Combat.
+- Superb Remedy (Hisui) (P$1,125/1gp 3sp 4cp) - A hand-made edible medicine that even an untrained apothecary can make, it heals quite a lot more than its weaker counterparts, but also makes your Pokemon not like you evenmore for it; heals 12 hp, and Pokemon become Disobedient for 20 Rounds of Combat.
+###### Ability Capsules
+- Ability Capsule -
+##### Berries (Un-purchase unless in bulk)
+- Cheri Berry -
+- Chesto Berry -
+- Pecha Berry -
+- Rawst Berry -
+- Aspear Berry -
+- Leppa Berry -
+- Oran Berry -
+- Persim Berry -
+- Lum Berry -
+- Sitrus Berry -
+- Figy Berry -
+- Wiki Berry -
+- Mago Berry -
+- Aguav Berry -
+- Iapapa Berry -
+- Razz Berry -
+- Bluk Berry -
+- Nanab Berry -
+- Wepear Berry -
+- Pinap  Berry -
+- Pomeg Berry -
+- Kelpsy Berry -
+- Qualot Berry -
+- Hondew Berry -
+- Grepa Berry -
+- Tamato Berry -
+- Cornn Berry -
+- Magost Berry -
+- Rabuta Berry -
+- Nomel Berry -
+- Spelon Berry -
+- Pamtre Berry -
+- Watmel Berry -
+- Durin Berry -
+- Belue Berry -
+- Occa Berry -
+- Passho Berry -
+- Wacan Berry -
+- Rindo Berry -
+- Yache Berry -
+- Chople Berry -
+- Kebia Berry -
+- Shuca Berry -
+- Coba Berry -
+- Payapa Berry -
+- Tanga Berry -
+- Charti Berry -
+- Kasib Berry -
+- Haban Berry -
+- Colbur Berry -
+- Babiri Berry -
+- Chilan Berry -
+- Liechi Berry -
+- Ganlon Berry -
+- Salac Berry -
+- Petaya Berry -
+- Apicot Berry -
+- Lansat Berry -
+- Starf Berry -
+- Enigma Berry -
+- Micle Berry -
+- Custap Berry -
+- Jaboca Berry -
+- Rowap Berry -
+- Roseli Berry -
+- Kee Berry -
+- Maranga Berry -
+- Hopo Berry -

 ##### Valuables & Exchange Items
 - Nugget -
 - Big Mushroom -